ptitSeb/gl4es/USAGE.md

 Log to the console Shader Compile error, with initial and ShaderConv'd source of the shader
 * 0 : Default, don't log
 * 1 : Log Shader Compilation Errors

+##### LIBGL_NODEPTHTEX
+Disable the use of Depth texture
+* 0 : Default, Use Depth Texture if supported by Hardware
+* 1 : Disable the use of Depth Texture (renderbuffer will be used in FBO)